Global geometry on moduli of local systems for surfaces with boundary: Introduction

 \begin{theorem} The series $Z_{g,n}(t)$ is rational, and satisfies the symmetry

 \end{theorem}

-This gives a topological interpretation of the log Calabi-Yau property of the relative character varieties of punctured surfaces.
-Theorems \ref{mtheorem} and \ref{mtheorem2} are related by the remarkable result of Charles-March\'e \cite{cm} which states that the isotopy classes of multicurves in $S_{g,n}$ provide a $\Cb$-linear basis for the coordinate ring of $X_{g,n}$.
+This gives a topological interpretation of the log Calabi-Yau property of the moduli spaces $X_{g,n,k}$.
+Theorems \ref{mtheorem} and \ref{mtheorem2} are related by a remarkable result of Charles and March\'e \cite{cm}, which states that the isotopy classes of nondegenerate multicurves in $\Sigma_{g,n}$ provide a $\C$-linear basis for the coordinate ring of $X_{g,n}$ through their associated trace functions.

-We summarize the contents of our paper.
-In Section 2, we introduce the notion of a \emph{word compactification} for the $\SL_2$ character variety $X_G$ of an arbitrary group $G$ with a finite set of generators $\sigma$.
-In detail, we use the word length function on $G$ to construct an increasing filtration $\Fil^\sigma$ on the coordinate ring of $X_G$, and take the projective scheme associated to the Rees algebra $\bigoplus_{r=0}^\infty\Fil^\sigma_r$.
-Applying this to the free group on $m\geq2$ generators, we obtain from a result of Le Bruyn \cite{lebruyn} on invariants of matrices that the Hilbert series $H_m(t)=\sum_{r=0}^\infty(\dim\Fil_r^\sigma)\,t^r$ of the Rees algebra for the free group satisfies the functional equation

-Using classical results of Hochster-Roberts \cite{hr} and Stanley \cite{stanley}, we deduce algebraic properties of the Rees algebra from this.
-In Section 3, we define our compactification of $X_{g,n,k}$, and use results of Demazure \cite{demazure} and Watanabe \cite{watanabe} on normal graded domains to convert results obtained from Section 2 to geometry, proving Theorem \ref{mtheorem}.
-In Section 4, we supply the dimension analysis for singularities of representation varieties needed in Section 3.
-In Section 5, through Charles-March\'e \cite{cm} we interpret the above functional equation in terms of multicurves to prove Theorem \ref{mtheorem2}.
-In this spirit, in Section 6, we give another proof of Theorem \ref{mtheorem2} for punctured spheres combinatorially (without invariant theory); the case of higher genus surfaces can also be deduced from this case.